verrazzano/docs/content/en/docs/networking/security/net-security.md

       mode: STRICT
 ```
 ## TLS
-TLS is used by external clients to access the cluster, both through NGINX and the Istio ingress gateway.
+TLS is used by external clients to access the cluster, both through the NGINX Ingress Controller and the Istio ingress gateway.
 The certificate used by these TLS connections vary; see [Verrazzano Security]({{< relref "/docs/security" >}}) for details.
 All TLS connections are terminated at the ingress proxy.
 Traffic between the two proxies and the internal cluster Pods
 always uses mTLS, since those Pods are all in the Istio mesh.